netlify/cli/docs/vscode.md

 # Run and debug with Visual Studio Code

 This guide will walk you through configuring VScode to run and debug `netlify dev`.
-That allows debugging your site and functions all in the same IDE.
+This allows debugging your site and serverless functions all in the same IDE.

 ## Install Netlify CLI locally